Shank4r/NLP-Sentimental-Analysis/README.md

 > pip3 install --user --upgrade git+https://github.com/yunusemrecatalcam/twint.git@twitter_legacy2

 ## Data Collection
 Twitter is one of the biggest platforms for expressing public opinions.
 Every day, millions of opinions are published online and amongst these there are opinions about stocks which can influence the stock market.
 Our goal is to use Sentimental Analysis on these tweets to indicate if a tweet is a positive or a negative opinion.
-This allows us to understand how many percentage of tweets on a particular day is positive.
+This allows us to understand the percentage of positive tweets on a particular day.

 ##### Note:
 Data collection ranges from 01/01/2017 - 01/01/2020.